Social distancing in networks: A web-based interactive experiment

 \textbf{JEL:} C99, D85, D91, I12\\

 \textbf{Keywords:} social distancing, online experiment, nudge, superspreader, political ideology

-The COVID-19 pandemic is causing the most significant global disruption in the post-war period, and it will impact the global economy at least until a vaccine is widely available \citep{K_2020, ERT_2020, CMPRR_2020, Polyakova27934}.
-In the meantime, governments worldwide are acting to prevent their healthcare systems from being overwhelmed and to reduce the number of deaths \citep{M_2020, VKB_2020, Braunereabd9338}.
-Regulations to minimize social interactions by limiting exposure to others (social distancing) or self-isolating have emerged as a primary policy tool to manage infection levels in the short- and medium-term \citepalias{IMF_tracker, HACH_2020}.
+In 2020, the COVID-19 pandemic caused one of the most significant global disruptions since World War II \citep{K_2020, ERT_2020, CMPRR_2020, Polyakova27934}, and paralyzed the global economy for over a year.
+To prevent healthcare systems from being overwhelmed and reduce the number of deaths \citep{M_2020, VKB_2020, Braunereabd9338}, governments worldwide enacted a range of Non-Pharmaceutical Interventions (NPIs).
+In particular, regulations to minimize social interactions by limiting exposure to others (social distancing) and/or self-isolating have emerged as a primary policy tool to manage infection levels in the short- and medium-term \citepalias{IMF_tracker, HACH_2020}.

-Widespread adoption of, and compliance with, social distancing guidelines is unprecedented, and governments have used different policy tools to promote social distancing behavior.
-Some countries impose heavy fines on anyone found breaching social distancing measures.
-For instance, Singapore punishes first-time offenders with a fine of up to 10,000 SGD (approx. 7,000 USD), and repeated violators can be jailed \citep{SMH_2020}.
+Widespread adoption of, and compliance with, social distancing guidelines continues to be unprecedented.
+Throughout the pandemic, governments have used different policy tools to promote social distancing behavior.
+Some countries imposed heavy fines on anyone found breaching social distancing measures.
+For instance, during 2020, Singapore punished first-time offenders with a fine of up to 10,000 SGD (approx. 7,000 USD), and repeated violators could be jailed \citep{SMH_2020}.
 At the other end of the spectrum, India and the UK relied heavily on informational messages (nudges hereafter) early on, but then introduced fines after violations turned out to be common \citep{H_2020, S_2020}.

-The reality is that the novelty and scale of social distancing policies is uncharted territory, and governments lack robust scientific evidence on the relative effectiveness of different policies.
+Interestingly, the development and adoption of various COVID-19 vaccines has not put an end to the use of NPIs.
+The SARS‑CoV‑2 virus continues mutating, leading to the emergence of new variants of the disease which are resistant to the vaccines \citep{andrews2022covid,vogel2022new}.
+Moreover, some governments, such as China, continue to adhere to strict COVID-19 policies including mandatory lock-downs of entire cities \citep{forbes_22}.
+The reality is that social distancing policies continue to be used worldwide to combat COVID-19.
+However, even today governments lack robust scientific evidence on the relative effectiveness of different policies aimed at encouraging social distancing practices.

 We conduct an interactive online experiment to investigate the effectiveness of fines and nudges as policy interventions in promoting social distancing, and the role of network position and the contagiousness of the disease.
 In the fine treatment, subjects pay a fine if they do not practice social distancing.
 In the nudge treatment, subjects watch a 3-minute video that explains the harm to others of not distancing.
 To investigate the role of network position, we assign participants to either a 5-node complete network (where everyone is connected to everyone else) or a 5-node star network (where participants are only connected to a central ``superspreader'').
 Finally, we vary the contagiousness of the disease by assigning participants to either a high or a low contagion treatment.
 The subject pool, recruited through Amazon Mechanical Turk (henceforth, MTurk), is a near-representative sample of the US population in terms of age, gender, and geographical location.
 All sessions took place in May 2020 at the height of the first wave of the COVID-19 pandemic.